-COMMUNITY EXPRESSION AND USE OF COLLEGE DISTRICT FACILI-TIES
+COMMUNITY EXPRESSION AND USE OF COLLEGE DISTRICT FACILITIES

-Note: For expression and use of College District facilities and distribution of literature by students and registered stu- dent organizations, see FLA and FLAA.
-For expression and use of College District facilities by employees and employee organizations, see DGC and DGD.
-For use of the College District's internal mail system, see CHE.
-Use of College District Facilities for the su and for th College [ege District's facilities and property are intended primarily upport of the instructional programs of the College District ne support of programs conducted or sponsored by the District's academic and administrative departments or or- ins affiliated with those departments. ployee or of the College District's facilities by employees or em- rganizations, see DGD.
-For use by students and regis- dent organizations, see FLAA.]
-Definitions As used within this policy, the terms "disrupt," "disruptive," "dist and "disturbances" are defined as activities or actions that caus disorder or turmoil in the College District's classes , programs a services or that interfere with or interrupt planned activities, or other operations of the College District by noise or movement. any spee ment to t Texas Co speeches and the c within this policy, the term "expressive activities" means ech or expressive conduct protected by the First Amend- he United States Constitution or by Section 8, Article I, onstitution, and which includes assemblies, protests, s, the distribution of written material, the carrying of signs, circulation of petitions.
-The term does not include com- speech such as advertisements for products or services. whose vo or motor- single mi acoustic are not s within this policy, the term "amplified sound" means sound olume is increased by any electric, electronic, mechanical, powered means, such as by a megaphone.
-The use of a crophone for a guest speaker, shouting, chanting, and musical instruments are exempt from this definition and ubject to the special rules on amplified sound, but are sub- e general rules on disruption. vidual sp within this policy, the term "guest speaker" means an indi- eaker or performer who is not a student, faculty member, e, or Board member of the College District.
-Limited Public Forum and Public Assembly Use erty owne lings, classrooms, libraries, facilities, grounds, and prop- ed or controlled by the College District are not a traditional rum open for assembly, debate, demonstrations, or similar
+For-Profit Use

-Collin College 043500 COMMUNITY EXPRES TIES SION AND USE OF COLLEGE DISTRICT FACILI- GD (LOCAL) activities by members of the general public, subject to some excep- tions , and applicable state law concerning common outdoor areas .
-[See GD(LEGAL)] For-Profit Use The College District does not permit individuals or for-profit organi- zations to use its facilities for their own financial gain, including for marketing, promotional, course instruction, or other profit-generat- ing activities. activities ; The College District does not nor does the College District permit third-party private academic instruction, courses , or student recruitment by individuals or by for-profit organ- izations at its facilities .
+The College District does not permit individuals or for-profit organizations to use its facilities for their own financial gain, including for marketing, promotional, course instruction, or other profit-generating activities. activities; <a href="mailto:The College District does not nor does the College District permit third-party private academic instruction, courses, or student recruitment by individuals or by for-profit organizations at its facilities.
 This does not exclude institutions of higher education or third-party organizations from participating in College District-approved or -sponsored transfer and recruitment fairs.

-The College District does permit the rental of College District facili- ties for third-party corporate or employee training programs and educational testing, as well as for public meetings, performances, and presentations so long as no admission fee is charged, when these activities do not conflict with College District use or with this policy.
-Nonprofit Use The College District may permit 501(c)(3) nonprofit organizations to rent space and host events on College District property when these activities do not conflict with College District use or with this policy.
-Private Use College District facilities are not available for use or for rental to in- dividuals for private gatherings sponsored by private individuals.
-Fundraising Use Only civic, educational, and student organizations and individuals authorized by the College District are allowed to sponsor and en- gage in fundraising activities using College District facilities.
-All ex- ternal requests must be submitted for approval to Conference Ser- vices.
-Campaign-Related Use The College District permits open forums and town hall events scheduled through Conference Services or hosted by the College District for elected officials and those who have filed to run for elected office, based on space availability and adherence to the College District's standard room reservation approval process.
+The College District does permit the rental of College District facilities for third-party corporate or employee training programs and educational testing, as well as for public meetings, performances, and presentations so long as no admission fee is charged, when these activities do not conflict with College District use or with this policy.

+Nonprofit Use

+The College District may permit 501(c)(3) nonprofit organizations to rent space and host events on College District property when these activities do not conflict with College District use or with this policy.

+Private Use

+College District facilities are not available for use or for rental to individuals for private gatherings sponsored by private individuals.

+Fundraising Use

+Only civic, educational, and student organizations and individuals authorized by the College District are allowed to sponsor and engage in fundraising activities using College District facilities.
+All external requests must be submitted for approval to Conference Services.

+Campaign-Related Use

+The College District permits open forums and town hall events scheduled through Conference Services or hosted by the College District for elected officials and those who have filed to run for elected office, based on space availability and adherence to the College District's standard room reservation approval process.
 However, except to the extent a College District facility is used as an official polling place, College District facilities are not available for use by individuals or groups for political advertising, campaign communications, or electioneering, as those terms are used in state law.
-[See Election/Campaign Signs and Tents, below] In accordance with the Texas Election Code, the following defini- tions will apply:
+[See Election/Campaign Signs and Tents, below]

+In accordance with the Texas Election Code, the following definitions will apply: